 While they might be almost gone now, we know the Araucaria forests expanded quickly around 1,000 years ago.
 Most people who’ve looked at this before think it happened because of climate change, but I’m trying to find out if people had something to do with it too.

 This is where the fossil pollen time machines come in!
 Pollen grains are almost indestructible (although oxygen is their weakness), and they can survive for thousands of years in bogs or lake mud.
 If you can work out what plant the pollen’s from and when it got trapped, you can see what was growing near the bog at different points in time.
-By comparing a site in an abandoned village with one far from human influence I’m hoping to see how people affected the forests, and if they helped speed up their expansion.
+I’m working with pollen from places where humans lived long before Europeans arrived, to see how people affected the forests, and if they helped speed up their expansion.

 To help with this, and to predict the forests’ future, I’m making high definition maps and computer models of part of southern Brazil, showing in detail which areas are suitable for Araucaria trees now.
 These should help us work out where Araucaria forests were in the past, as well as where they might be able to hold out in the next hundred years or so.
 Hopefully, they’ll help Brazil’s government work out what areas to protect to keep the forests safe for the future, even with climate change.